 Kairos promotes original and challenging electronic work, exploring the possibilities afforded by contemporary digital venues.
 Kairos publishes "webtexts," which means projects developed with specific attention to the World Wide Web as a publishing medium.
 We do not suggest an ideal standard; rather we invite each author or collaborative writing team to think carefully about what unique opportunities the Web offers.
 Some projects may best be presented in hypertextual form or in multimedia.
 In the course of our editorial review process, you should expect editorial staff and editorial board members to analyze your choices carefully, so please be sure to think them through.
-Please refer to our Style Guide for guidelines on format and citation style.
+Please refer to our Style Guide for guidelines on technical considerations, format, and citation style.

 Additionally, we do not accept submissions that have been simultaneously submitted elsewhere and we expect authors who submit to Kairos to refrain from submitting to other venues until our review process has concluded.

 Authors of accepted webtexts assign to Kairos the right to publish and distribute their work electronically, including publication on the web and on CD-ROM, and to archive and make it permanently retrievable electronically.
 Authors retain their copyright interest in their work, however, so after their project has appeared in Kairos, they may republish their text in any manner they wish—electronic or print—as long as they clearly acknowledge Kairos as its original site of publication.